SORMAS-Foundation/SORMAS-Project/README.md

 * TODO: Code of conduct
 * [Setting up your local environment](DEVELOPMENT_ENVIRONMENT.md)

-### Most Important
+### Developers
 1. Use the Eclipse code formatter (Ctrl+Shift+F).
    Use the Android Studio code formatter for the **sormas-app** project
 2. Each commit should be related to a single issue on Github and have a reference to this issue.
-Example (5a8d101):

-   > #460 - added contacts dashboard (without content yet), added abstract components for dashboard view, filter layout and statistics component
+Separate subject from body with a blank line.
+   > Automatic case classification for existing SORMAS diseases #61
+   >
+   > build model to define classification
+   > apply automatic case classification whenever a field value changes
 3. Each pull request should be related to a single issue as-well (if possible).